 |Lightship Ambrose LV 87/WAL 512, NY|

-Lightships were always especially vulnerable to weather and being hit by other ships.
-Entries in the log of the Ambrose Lightship usually consisted of mundane notes about weather conditions.
-But on February 20, 1927, Capt.
+Lightships were always especially vulnerable to weather and collisions with other ships.
+Entries in the log of the Ambrose Lightship usually consisted of mundane notes about weather conditions, but on February 20, 1927, Capt.
 Lange wrote, “Snowy NE gales with hail and snow.”
 The winds reached force 9 (48-56 mph), with the ship rolling wildly in the waves.
 “At 10:30 am, seas broke over mid-ship.”
 A lot of the equipment was lost overboard, and the ship broke from its mooring and started drifting in the rough seas.
 The captain started the engines and took the ship into the Lighthouse Depot at Staten Island.
 A week later, the ship returned to its post in calm seas.

 Two years later, when the sunken steamer was moved to deeper waters, the lightship was removed.
 But mariners had grown used to its presence at the site and demanded its return, and in 1874 LV 23 was stationed there.
 Various other lightships were anchored there over the years, with the final one being WAL 512, which remained on station until 1963.

 The replacement for WAL 512 at the Ambrose station was LV 111/WAL 533, which came from a discontinued station at Northeast End in New Jersey.
-The diesel-powered WAL 533, with a five officers and ten crew members aboard, was 132 feet long and had been built in 1926.
+The diesel-powered WAL 533, with five officers and ten crewmembers aboard, was 132 feet long and had been built in 1926.

 The lightship remained on duty throughout World War II.
 German U-boats never bothered the ship, probably since it helped them navigate the waters in the area.
 However, on January 3, 1944, the nearby destroyer USS Turner was hit by two torpedoes, which in turn exploded the warship’s magazines and sank the vessel in sixty feet of water.

-In 1967, a skeleton tower replaced the lightship.
-The Texas-style platform reached 90 feet above the water, and its four supporting legs were driven 190 feet into the sea bottom.
-Its flashing white light could be seen for 24 miles.
-Four Coast Guardsmen were stationed aboard the tower until it was automated in 1988.
+In 1967, a skeleton tower replaced the WLV 613.
+This Texas-style platform reached ninety feet above the water, and its four supporting legs were driven 190 feet into the sea bottom.
+Its flashing white light could be seen for twenty-four miles.
+Four coastguardsmen were stationed aboard the tower until it was automated in 1988.

 The first Ambrose Lightship, WAL 512, is now docked at the South Street Seaport Museum in New York City.
-In January of 2012, the lightship sailed over to Staten Island where it was dry docked.
-The ship had not been out of the water for twenty-three years.
-It received several layers of epoxy paint below the water line and a new coat of Signal Red paint above the water line before returning to the museum in early March.
+In January 2012, the lightship sailed over to Staten Island where it was dry docked for the first time in twenty-three years.
+The vessel received several layers of epoxy paint below the water line and a new coat of Signal Red paint above the water line before returning to the museum in early March.

 WAL 512 Lightship Specifications